---

 ): HigherOrderComponent

-Notice the question mark in ?HigherOrderComponent
+Notice the question mark in `?HigherOrderComponent`.
+It means that the third

-the third argument is optional.
+argument is optional.

-renderComponent takes a component and returns an HOC version of it.
+takes a component and returns an HOC version of it.

 [renderNothing](https://github.com/acdlite/recompose/blob/master/docs/API.md#rendernothing)

-is an HOC which will always render null
+is an HOC which will always render `null`.

-is optional, we do not need to supply it.
-If we don't supply the third argument then
+Since the third argument to `branch` is optional, we do not need to supply it.

-that means the original component will be rendered.
+will be rendered.

-So now we can make our code shorter by removing usage of renderNothing
+So now we can make our code shorter by removing usage of `renderNothing`.

 const enhance = branch(